xanzinfl/Projects/MC-Anti-Raid/README.md

 4. Run Region Finder and input the x and y values from MPOS and set the width and height 300 to start, then press preview to see what its capturing

-5. Adjust the x,y,w,h values till its captures the entierty on your subtitles
+5. Adjust the x,y,w,h values till it captures the entierty of your subtitles
   > Keep a bit of overhang on the capture area since some subtitles are longer

 6. Once your capture area is the correct size for your monitors resolution click the copy button.